YassineIdiri/Qt_Quiz/README.md

 ## Opening and compilation of the project

 ### Compile with Qt IDE
-Open the file Qt_Self-AssessmentQuiz.pro with Qt and compile the project.
+Open the file "Qt_Self-AssessmentQuiz.pro" with Qt and compile the project.

 ### Compile manually
  - Add the path to your QMake bin folder to the Windows PATH environment variable by using the following steps: